 Thomas Wayne saves a young thief named Selina Kyle who calls herself Catwoman.
 For a brief time, Thomas abandons his dark brooding side.
-That lasts until Selina gets shot by Martha Wayne aka the Joker.
+That lasts until Selina gets shot by the Joker (Martha Wayne).

 Joker kidnaps the children of Judge Dent.
-She also recruits a partner in a criminal named Yo-Yo who acts as this reality’s version of Harley Quinn.
-Batman interrogates Yo-yo in order to track down the Joker but she doesn’t cooperate, so he throws her off the building.
+She also recruits a partner – Yo-Yo, who acts as this reality’s version of Harley Quinn.
+Batman interrogates Yo-yo in order to track down the Joker.
+But she doesn’t cooperate, so he throws her off the building.

 However, Cyborg catches her and Batman jokes that “she slipped.”
 Cyborg tries to recruit Thomas in helping stop the war between the Amazons and the Atlanteans, but he declines.